jquella/DSI_Project_Ames/README.md

 <img src="https://i.imgur.com/7irAXIT.png">

-In exploring the data further, it seems that this was likely due to a single outlier data point in one of the strongest features: `Gr Liv Area` - or above ground living area.
+In exploring the data further, it seems that this was likely due to a single outlier data point in one of the strongest features: `GrLivArea` - or above ground living area.
 <img src="https://i.imgur.com/7wVnQJe.png">

 The next iterations of models should perhaps account for outliers in some way to generate better predictions.